TommyAK/restapi/README.md

 Run using ``java -jar .\app-0.0.1-SNAPSHOT.jar``

+Alternatively, you can build the application from source.

-This application is designed to run locally on: **http://localhost:8080/**
+This application is designed to run locally and is accessible via: **localhost:8080**

 ## Example API Usage